pyepics/epicsapps/doc/pvlogger.rst

 The PV name is required.
 Note that, as for one of the examples above where `-` is in the PV name that the entire line is in quotes.

 The Description field is option.
-If left off, or the word '<auto>' is used, the PVLogger will try to get this from the corresponding `.DESC` field for the PV.
+If missing or the word '<auto>' is used, the PVLogger will try to get this from the corresponding `.DESC` field for the PV.
+The description set or determined here will be used when displaying the data later (as shown above), so some care in choosing a good description is encouraged.

-The `Monitor Delta` value gives the minimal change in the PV value that will be recorded - it applies only to Analog, floating point values.
+The optional `Monitor Delta` value gives the minimal change in the PV value that will be recorded.
+It applies only to Analog, floating point value.
 This value is absolute, not relative, and it is referenced to the last reported value so that slow cumulative changes are seen, just with fewer intermediate values.

-PVLogger will try to set the `.MDEL` field of the record.
-This will limit the number of events sent for this PV from the CA server to only those that exceed the last reported value by this amount.
-If the `.MDEL` field cannot be set (perhaps due to permission issues), all events will be sent from the CA server, and PVLogger will emulate this, recording only those values that change by this amount.

-Note that many PVs will have `.MDEL` set to 0 by default so that all events are captured.
+For more details, see :ref:`pvlogger_monitor_delta`.